Are you moving house with kids?

 9. Arrange for childcare during the move:

-If possible, arrange for your children to stay with family or friends during the actual move.
-This can help reduce their stress and keep them safe.
+If possible, arrange for your children to stay with family or friends during the actual move to minimise stress.

 10. Take breaks and have fun: